Charles I of Austria: Early life

 Charles was born on 17 August 1887, in the Castle of Persenbeug, in Lower Austria.
 His parents were Archduke Otto Franz of Austria and Princess Maria Josepha of Saxony.
 At the time, his grand-uncle Franz Joseph reigned as Emperor of Austria and King of Hungary.
-Upon the death of Crown Prince Rudolph in 1889, the Emperor's brother, Archduke Karl Ludwig, Charles’ grandfather, was next in line to the Austro-Hungarian throne.
+Upon the death of Crown Prince Rudolph in 1889, the Emperor's brother, Archduke Karl Ludwig, Charles' grandfather, was next in line to the Austro-Hungarian throne.
 However, his death in 1896 from typhoid made his eldest son, Archduke Franz Ferdinand, the new heir presumptive.

-Archduke Charles was reared a devout Catholic.
+Archduke Charles was raised a devout Catholic.
 He spent his early years wherever his father's regiment happened to be stationed; later on, he lived in Vienna and Reichenau an der Rax.
 He was privately educated, but, contrary to the custom ruling in the imperial family, he attended a public gymnasium (the Schottengymnasium) for the sake of demonstrations in scientific subjects.
 On the conclusion of his studies at the gymnasium, he entered the army, spending the years from 1906 to 1908 as an officer chiefly in Prague, where he studied Law and Political Science concurrently with his military duties.

 In 1907, he was declared of age, and Prince Zdenko von Lobkowitz was appointed as his chamberlain.
 During the next few years, he carried out his military duties in various Bohemian garrison towns.
-Charles's relations with his grand-uncle were not intimate, and those with his uncle Franz Ferdinand were not cordial, with the differences between their wives increasing the existing tension between them.
+Charles's relations with his great-uncle were not intimate, and those with his uncle Franz Ferdinand were not cordial, with the differences between their wives increasing the existing tension between them.
 For these reasons, Charles, up to the time of the assassination of his uncle in 1914, obtained no insight into affairs of state, but led the life of a prince not destined for a high political position.